evolvingweb/migrate_example_i18n/README.md

 * How to create a custom module in Drupal 8
 * How to write a basic migration in Drupal 8
 * How to install and use [drush](http://www.drush.org/) commands
+* How to configure a multi-linguage website on Drupal 8

 # The module